timothyabbott/mosh_react/Notes.md

 ## 40. Updating Nested Objects
 This is a concrete example of why we need

-![[Pasted image 20231108162317.png]]We nee to spread (...) the customer and the address, and then update the zipcode) this is to make sure that each object is new.
+![[Pasted image 20231108162317.png]]We need to spread (...) the customer and the address, and then update the zipcode) this is to make sure that each object is new.

 ## 41. Updating Arrays
 Here we have an array that is stored in state